zimmicz/knowledge-base/Web/Javascript/RxJS/Observables.md

 -   A **Promise** is a computation that may (or may not) eventually return a single value.
 -   An **Observable** is a lazily evaluated computation that can synchronously or asynchronously return zero to (potentially) infinite values from the time it's invoked onwards.

-Observables are lazy computations, until they are
+Observables are lazy computations, until they are "called" (with `subscribe`), they won't be executed.
+On top of that, two Observable subscribes trigger two separate side effects.

+> Subscribing to an Observable is analogous to calling a Function.

+> Observables are able to deliver values either synchronously or asynchronously.

+**The big difference between Observables and Functions is that Observables can return multiple values over time.**